espressif/esp-faq/docs/en/software-framework/wifi.rst

 ---------------------

-What is the maximum length of Wi-Fi MTU for an ESP32?
+What is the maximum length of Wi-Fi MTU for an ESP32 and how to change it?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - The maximum Wi-Fi MTU length for ESP32 is 1500.
+You can change this value in the LwIP component by ``netif`` > ``mtu``.
+However, it is not recommended to change this value.

 ---------------